 How to avoid failing an MOT

-According to the DVSA, nearly half (50%) of all faults discovered during an MOT test could have been avoided through basic car maintenance.
-In order to put your vehicle in the best possible position to pass its MOT first time around, make sure you carry out the following checks before you head off to the test centre.
+According to the DVSA, nearly half of all faults discovered during an MOT test could have been avoided through basic car maintenance.
+So, to put your vehicle in the best possible position to pass first time around, make sure you carry out the following checks before you head to the test centre.

-All lights must be in working order, and be the right colour.
+All lights must be in working order, and the right colour.

-Make sure you clean your lights and check if they are in working order.
-If these flicker when tapped, it more often than not means that they are loose or damaged.
+Make sure you clean your lights and check they work properly.
+If they flicker when tapped, they could be loose or damaged.
 Bulbs are quite cheap, so it’s worth changing any blown bulbs before the test.

-Your vehicle's tyres must all be the same size, must be inflated to the correct pressure, and shouldn’t have any cuts or other signs of damage.
+Your vehicle's tyres must all be the same size, and inflated to the correct pressure.
+Also, they shouldn’t have any cuts or other signs of damage.

-Make sure that the tread depth of all tyres is above the minimum legal requirement of 1.6mm; an easy way to do this is by carrying out the 20p test.
+Make sure that the tread depth of all tyres is above the minimum legal requirement of 1.6mm by carrying out the 20p test.

 Wipers and windscreen

-Drivers should always have a clear view of the road; so ensuring that wipers are in working order, the washer bottle is topped up and the windscreen is in good condition is key to passing an MOT test.
+Drivers should always have a clear view of the road; so ensure that wipers are in working order, the washer bottle is topped up and the windscreen is in good condition.

 If your windscreen wipers are damaged or don’t clean your windows well enough to give you a good view of the road, you should change these before the test.
-Topping up washer fluids is something that can easily be forgotten, but is, in fact, one of the main reasons why vehicles fail an MOT test; always remember to regularly top these up.
+Topping up washer fluids is something that can easily be forgotten, but is, in fact, one of the main reasons vehicles fail an MOT, so try to regularly top these up.